1847123212/vl670/README.md

 are eliminated.

-This is not a perfect solution, first, it's technically a violation of the USB standards, device compatibility is also limited.
+This is not a perfect solution, first, it's technically a violation of the USB standards, also device compatibility is also limited.
 Nevertheless, it's still helpful to hardware developers and can solve many practical problems in hardware Research and Development.

 This technology is marketed as "SuperTT" (Super Transaction Translator) technology by some OEM vendors.